L-A/Little-Jekyll/readme.md

 A desktop app to manage Jekyll websites, overview and control your Jekyll processes.

-Current status: Pretty functional if Jekyll is installed.
+Current status: Works 🎉 – in need of testing

 ## Setup